Telerehabilitation

 Two modes of operation

-In Phase 1, measurement data flows to the specialist for clinical decision-making.
-The patient may see the camera overlay during exercises, but the system does not provide corrective instructions.
-In Phase 2, the system will provide real-time form guidance directly to the patient.
+In the initial release, measurement data flows to the specialist only.
+The patient may see the camera overlay during exercises, but the system does not provide corrective instructions or autonomous guidance.
+The specialist makes all clinical decisions based on the data.

 Why this matters